Amina0056267/Amina0056267/README.md

 <h1> Hi there 👋 I'm Amina

-<h2> I'm at fullstack trainee at Bright Network Tech Academy
+<h2> I'm a fullstack trainee at Bright Network Tech Academy

+<h3> Currently working on my final Capstone project building a digital planner using Android Studio and Spring.
+<h3> I enjoy both backend and frontend developing, but want to expand my knowldge into cloud computing, mobile development and E-commerce.
+<h3> Really excited to enter the world of tech with the numerous skills and attributes I've gained through BNTA so far.
+<h3> You can find me on LinkedIn too!